 Community of Learners: Build staff capacity to implement PBL through professional learning.
 Develop shared staff understanding of PBL.
-Develop deep understanding of pedagogy.
-Staff to engage in observation, demonstration, reflection.

-Differentiated Learning: Develop staff capacity to collaboratively plan and differentiate programming across all KLAs for both high achieving students and students needing support.
+Differentiated Learning: Develop staff capacity to collaboratively plan and differentiate programming across all KLAs for all students.
 Create rubrics that accommodate a range of learners.

-Collating data and effective use of assessments: Use of qualitative and quantitative student assessment data to inform and improve teaching and learning practices.
+Collating data and effective use of assessments: Use of assessment data to inform and improve teaching and learning practices.
 Review current assessment data and reporting practices to address the needs of students and drive future programming.

 Transparent Learning: Gather evidence to demonstrate student learning.
 Utilise home/school communication links to celebrate student achievement.
-Proactively encourage opportunities for home/school interaction.